HFMIRE/safiyaa-tech-test/README.md

 - Finish the started api/leaderboard endpoint, to send updates to the database.
 HINT: Use an 'arcade' style leaderboard, where you enter a name at the end of the game and send the name to the endpoint.

+### BONUS

+Currently we are using REST endpoints to mutate our db - can you create a new page at "/server-leaderboard", where we use next server actions instead? (https://nextjs.org/docs/app/getting-started/updating-data)

 ## Quickstart
 - Make sure you have **node** installed